asjad99/asjad99/README.md

 I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong :classical_building:.
 My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
 I have a passion for building intelligent systems(data products) and using them to solve real world problems.
 I write about my experiences at blog.asjadk.com .
 I enjoy coding in Python and am a open-source enthusiast.
 Below i have shared some of the my recent Research Prototypes (Proof-of-Concept), course projects and side projects done in the past.

+### Research Projects and Prototypes

+For research contributions and projects please see:  https://github.com/DaVinci-lab

 <a href="">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=asjad99&langs_count=7&layout=compact" />
 </a>